FIWARE/tutorials.NGSI-v2/docs/context-providers.md

 ### Twitter API Context Provider (Health Check)

+> **Note:** Access to the Twitter API will depend upon creating a developer's account.
+If you do not wish to sign up,
+> you can use the free-to-use [Cat Facts API](https://github.com/alexwohlbruck/cat-facts) instead.

 This example returns the health of the Twitter API Context Provider endpoint.

 A non-error response shows that an NGSI proxy for the Twitter API is available on the network and returning values.